• Skip to main content

 1. iCraft Fabric Fuse Liquid Adhesive

 One of the best features of Fabric Fuse is that it bonds very quickly, which makes crafting and no-sew projects a breeze.
 No one wants to sit for minutes at a time and hold fabrics together so that the glue can take hold.
-This adhesive works fast and dries permanent.
+This adhesive works fast and dries permanently.

 • Can be used on many different fabrics as well as embellishments